KHobbs3/website/content/projects/blog.md

 Using the Gallup World Poll results as interpreted by World Happiness Report, we saw how correlation does not imply causation and how misleading representing quantities in a map can be.

-It may seem a little disappointing that the most informative, easily read, and truthful illustration of data can sometimes be as simple as a bar plot; however, with the massive amounts of data circulating our perceptions every day, it is vital that we be presented with information thats representative *at first glance* for people at all levels of data literacy.
+It may seem a little disappointing that the most informative, easily read, and truthful illustration of data can sometimes be as simple as a bar plot; however, with the massive amounts of data circulating our perceptions every day, it is vital that we be presented with information thats representative *at first glance*.